Ahliman Amiraslanov: Personal life

-He was born 1947 in the village Zod in the Basargechar raion of the Armenian SSR.
-In 1965, he graduated with a gold medal from the Zod village secondary school and that same year was admitted to the Faculty of Medicine-Preventive Care at the Azerbaijan State Medical Institute named after N. Narimanov.
+He was born in 1947 in the village Zod in the Basargechar raion of the Armenian SSR.
+In 1965, he graduated with a gold medal from the Zod village secondary school, and that same year was admitted to the Faculty of Medicine-Preventive Care at the Azerbaijan State Medical Institute named after N. Narimanov.
 In 1969, while still a student, he began working as a medical assistant at the Baku City Clinical Oncology Hospital.
 After graduating with honors in 1971, from 1971 to 1974, he worked as a medical intern and later head of the surgery department at the Baku City Clinical Oncology Hospital.
 Between 1974 and 1977, he was a postgraduate student at the All-Union Oncological Scientific Center of the USSR Academy of Medical Sciences.

 Since 1977, after completing his postgraduate studies in Moscow, he worked as a junior researcher at the General Oncology Department of the All-Union Oncological Scientific Center of the USSR Academy of Medical Sciences.
 From 1981, he served as a senior researcher and, from 1984, a leading researcher in the same department.

 On June 18, 1987, he was confirmed as a lead researcher at the General Oncology Department of the All-Union Oncological Scientific Center.
 In 1989, he was elected professor of the same department, holding the position until July 31, 1992.

 From 1992 until November 24, 2015, Amiraslanov served as the rector of the Azerbaijan Medical University.
 He is a member of the New Azerbaijan Party.

 On March 23, 1993, he was elected head of the Oncology Department at Azerbaijan Medical University through a competitive process.
 Since 2007, he has also served as the director of the university's Oncology Clinic.